IcyModz420/X360GameHack2025/README.md

 Summary:
 ----------------------------------------------------
 - X360GameHack 2025 is an open-source, all-in-one app designed to streamline the process of installing games on Xbox 360 RGH/JTAG consoles and devkits to make it easier for people who have never used an RGH/JTAG to pickup a console and install their personally backed up games, with added support for original Xbox ISO Optimizing, extracting, info grabbing, and xbe patches such as ram and cpu, etc. It also includes universal FTP Support and XBDM support for xbox 360.
+As well as built in gemini ai for any modding related questions users may have.
 It features heavily optimised code and advanced security for today's day in age.
 - Perfect for RGH sellers to give to their customers with their new RGH.

 Core Functionality:
 ----------------------------------------------------
 - XexTool GUI: Drag-and-drop interface for encrypting or decrypting Xbox 360 XEX files, eliminating command-line complexities and path-related errors (e.g., spaces in file paths).
 Displays XexTool output directly in the app.
 - Bulk XISO Tool: Automates extraction of Xbox 360 game ISOs into "JTAG rips" (folder-based game extracts) and simultaneously patches XEX files to unlock them for RGH, XDK, or badupdate exploit.
-Supports original Xbox games by extracting ISOs and applying RAM/CPU patches for enhanced systems.
+Supports original Xbox games for extracting ISOs and applying RAM/CPU patches for enhanced systems.
 - Bulk clean ISO: Bulk stealth patch iso with abgx360 to be used with flashed or emulated drives.
 - FTP2Xbox: File transfer support for original xbox, xbox 360, & PS4.
 - Integrated Tools: